Doberman vs Pitbull – it shouldn’t be a fight! But which breed is best for you?

 These dogs crave attention and are always eager to please.

-As both breeds have had aggression bred into them, it’s important to meet both parents before bringing a puppy home, or demand details of temperament tests before you bring home a rescue dog.
+As both breeds have had aggression bred into them, it’s important to meet both parents before bringing a puppy home.
+Or demand details of temperament tests before you bring home a rescue dog.

 Doberman vs Pitbull Training

-However, as strong, powerful animals, early training and socialization are essential.
+But, as strong, powerful animals, early training and socialization are essential.
 Otherwise, they become difficult to control.

 Dobies love a job to do and need a purpose, learning tasks quickly.